mikesplore/Uni-Connect/README.md

 # AnnouncementTextField Composable

 ## Overview
-`AnnouncementTextField` is a Composable function that provides a styled text input field used within the `AddAnnouncement` and `EditAnnouncement` Composables.
+`AnnouncementTextField` is a Composable function that provides a styled text input field used within the `AddAnnouncement` and `EditAnnouncement` Composable.

 ## Parameters
 - `modifier: Modifier`: A `Modifier` instance to apply to the TextField for styling and layout.
 Defaults to an empty `Modifier`.